DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

     static _end_stack: usize;
 }
 ...
-... _ start ...
+... fn _start( ... {
   asm!(
       "
           la sp, {end_stack}
           j main
       ",
       end_stack = sym _end_stack,
       options(noreturn)
   );
+}
 ```

 The `_end_stack` extern C definition tells the rust compiler to look for this symbol in the linker script.
 Then all we do is move the symbol into `sp`, and jump to main.
 We have to specify that the function does not return in order for the rust compiler to not return errors.
-We'll need to define a `main` function to actually jump to, which we'll do later on.
+We'll also need to define a `main` function to actually jump to, which we'll do later on.

 ## Using OpenSBI to print